Adult right whale off Half

 In 2010, I decided to change the focus of the present webpage

-from being a primary source of all infomation about this species
+from being a primary source of all information about this species

 to being a complement to Wikipedia's

 North Pacific Right Whale page.
-So, I with the
+So, with the help

 The advantages of this approach is that Wikipedia has many more